SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Not_possible_to_generate_reports_on_Windows_Server_2012_or_earlier.md

 ## Description of the issue

-On Windows Server 2012 or earlier versions of Windows, it can occur that it is not possible to generate reports when you use HTTPS.
+On Windows Server 2012 or earlier versions of Windows, it can occur that it is not possible to generate legacy reports when you use HTTPS.

 ![Failing to create report](~/user-guide/images/Failing-to-create-report-1024x392.png)